HunterG003/home-assistant.io/source/_integrations/spotify.markdown

   source: "Denon AVR-X2000"
 ```

-The Spotify API cannot initiate playback to a device not already known to the Spotify API.
+The Spotify API cannot initiate playback to a device not already linked to your Spotify account.
 The source list of available devices can be found in the Details section of the Spotify Media Player Control and the `source_list` attribute in the {% my developer_states title="Developer Tools States" %}.

 ## Playing Spotify playlists